-For some international individuals stuck in the UK, this may push them over a time threshold used for the purposes of determining their residence for tax purposes and could mean they must pay more tax.
+For some international individuals stuck in the UK, this may push them over a time threshold used to determine their residence for UK tax purposes and could mean they must pay more tax.

 What is the test?